timurkhakhalev/monitor-switch-ddc/README.md

 `monitorctl` can also map friendly preset names (like `dp1`, `usb_c`) to raw VCP `0x60` values.

-- See the path it will use: `monitorctl.exe config-path`
+- See the path it will use: `monitorctl config-path`
 - Create a JSON file at that path, e.g.:

 ```json